-If you’re heading to Tokyo for the 2019 Rugby World Cup or the 2020 Olympic Games, you might be a bit worried about how expensive it might be there.
+If you’re heading to Tokyo for the 2020 Olympic Games, you might be a bit worried about how expensive it might be there.
 This guest post will surprise you as Steven Berk compares things like food, transport, sight-seeing and accommodation in Tokyo with New York City.

 Japan actually has an undeserved reputation for being an expensive place to travel in.
 While you’ll have no trouble finding plenty of high-end splurges, you don’t need to spend a fortune to have an enjoyable visit to Japan.
 In fact, Tokyo is less expensive than most major US cities.